matthewsander3/se-group-13/README.md

 The customer must create an account before accessing all the features.

 The user/customer can:
-- Create an account and/or login
+- Create an account and/or login/logout
-- Search hotels by entering the following: Checkin and checkout dates, weekend differential, min and max room prices, room type, and number of rooms
+- Search hotels by entering the following: check-in and check-out dates, weekend differential, min and max room prices, room type, and number of rooms
 - View past and future reservations
 - Book and/or cancel reservations
 - Edit their account information